WPManageNinja/fluent-affiliate-docs/guide/integrations/easy-digital-downloads-integration-with-fluentaffiliate.md

+---
+title: Easy Digital Downloads Integration with FluentAffiliate
+description: Learn how to integrate FluentAffiliate with Easy Digital Downloads (EDD).
+Set up affiliate commissions for digital product sales and track affiliate performance in your EDD store.
+---

 # Easy Digital Downloads Integration with FluentAffiliate

 Easy Digital Downloads (EDD) is a e-commerce plugin for WordPress, specifically designed to make selling digital products simple and efficient.
 By pairing EDD with FluentAffiliate, you can create a powerful affiliate program to promote your digital downloads, like eBooks & softwares, and manage your affiliate commissions effortlessly.